-- 2.9 As outlined at 2.6 above, it should be noted that information presented during investigations may inadvertently allow the subject of an allegation to determine who is likely to have provided the information.
-Therefore, the Council cannot provide absolute guarantees that anonymity can always be protected. - 2.10 To make a disclosure you can email whistleblowing@cambridgeshire.gov.uk, contact a named contact at paragraph 1.12 of this policy; or make a whistleblowing disclosure under the appropriate route outlined at paragraph
+2.10 To make a disclosure you can email whistleblowing@cambridgeshire.gov.uk, contact a named contact at paragraph 2.2 of this policy; or make a whistleblowing disclosure under the appropriate route outlined at paragraph 1.2.

 3. SUPPORTING INDIVIDUALS TO RAISE A CONCERN